Large Deviations for a Class of Parabolic Semilinear Stochastic Partial Differential Equations in Any Space Dimension: Preliminaries

 \begin{remark} {\it The proof of the above theorem is based on an approximation procedure where the nonlinear functions $f$, $g_i$ in equation (\ref{E:1}) are approximated by bounded Lipschitz functions.
-It is proven via an energy inequality {\cite[Lemma 4.3]{GR}} that the solutions to the approximations of equation (\ref{E:1}) are bounded in probability {\cite[Proposition 4.4]{GR}}.
-This yields the tightness of the approximated solutions in $C([0,T]; L^{\rho}(D))$.
-Using the Skorokhod's representation theorem, it is then shown that the sequence of approximated solutions converges in probability to the unique solution of equation (\ref{E:1}).} \end{remark}
+It is proven that the solutions to the approximations of equation (\ref{E:1}) are bounded in probability in $C([0,T] \times D)$ where an energy equality is used.
+This results in the tightness of the sequence of approximated solutions in $C([0,T]: L^{\rho}(D))$.
+It is then shown that the sequence of approximated solutions converges in probability to the unique solution of equation (\ref{E:1}).} \end{remark}

-The following two Lemmas are used in proving the main theorem.
+The following three lemmas are used in proving the main theorem.

 \begin{lemma} [{\cite[Corollary 3.6]{GR}}] Set